zikula/core/README.markdown

 ## Manual installation process

-Please use the `installation.sql` file to manually install the database.
+Please use the `docs/installation.sql` file to manually install the database.
 The administrative login is "Admin" and "zikula1"

 You must specify the database credentials in `app/config/database.yml`.

+## Change Guide

+Please see the (upgrading 1.4 guide)[https://github.com/zikula/core/blob/master/docs/UPGRADING-1.4.md]

 ## License

 The Zikula Core package is licensed under the terms of LGPLv3 or any later version.